matseda/radix-html-scenario1/README.md

 git clone <repo-url>
 ```

-Now move into the folder created by the 'git clone' command and run the following command to build the docker image with a custom image tag
+Now move into the folder created by the 'git clone' command and run the following command to build the docker image with a custom image tag, in the example we use 'radixhtml:1.0' which will result in the image getting the repository name 'radixhtml' and the tag '1.0'

 ```
 docker build -t <image-tag> .

+##Example
+docker build -t radixhtml:1.0 .
 ```
 You can run the command below to list all images, use this to check if the image was created with the correct tag